elinorp-d/elinorp-d.github.io/_posts/2025-11-16-plants-part-4.md

 ## Summer 2021

 ### disaster strikes
-In the summer of 2021 I was away doing an internship and upon my return, I discovered an insane thrips infestation that wrecked havoc over much of my plant collection.
+In the summer of 2021 I was away doing an internship and upon my return, I discovered an insane [thrips](https://www.houseplantjournal.com/thrips/) infestation that wrecked havoc over much of my plant collection.
 At the time, I had no idea what plant pests were and this was a relatively unfortunate introduction and I did not do a great job at dealing with it.<d-footnote>I didn't do much, and that was my biggest mistake.
 Never again!</d-footnote>

 <div class="row justify-content-center">
     <div class="col-8 col-sm-6 col-lg-5">
         {% include figure.liquid loading="eager" path="assets/img/plants/part4/monstera_thrips_sep_2021.png" class="img-fluid rounded z-depth-1"  %}
     </div>
 </div>
-<div class="caption">You can see the thrips damage on the top leaf, and the white dots on the lower leaves are the thrips themselves.
+<div class="caption">You can see the thrips damage on the top leaf, and the white dots on the lower leaves are the thrips (larvae?) themselves.
 Oof.</div>

 ## Fall 2021